 Office hours: By appointment.

-I have been working as a researcher and instructor at the Penn State Geography department, but a few years ago moved back to Germany where I am originally from.
-I am a computer scientist by training with my master and Ph.D. both being in Informatics.
-However, I have been working in the areas of GIS and GIScience for a decade now.
+I have been working as a researcher and instructor at the Penn State Geography department, but some years ago moved back to Germany where I am originally from.
+I am a computer scientist by training, with my master and Ph.D. both being in Informatics.
+However, I have been working in the areas of GIS and GIScience for more than a decade now.
 In my residential courses at Penn State, I have been teaching introductory courses to GIS and GIScience, geospatial data management and spatial databases, and object-oriented programming for GIScience.
-I am still conducting research in affiliation with the Penn State GeoVISTA Center focusing on problems of spatial and spatio-temporal modeling and reasoning, as well as the interpretation and processing of human descriptions of spatial knowledge such as natural language descriptions or sketch maps.
+I am still conducting research in collaboration with the Penn State focusing on problems of spatial and spatio-temporal modeling and reasoning, as well as the interpretation and processing of human descriptions of spatial knowledge such as natural language descriptions or sketch maps.
 I am also interested in algorithmic problems of spatial data integration, matching, and query processing as a basis to build "intelligent" spatial retrieval and assistance systems.
 My most recent work also involves the application of immersive technologies (virtual and augmented reality) for spatial data analysis and GIScience education.

 2217 EES Building